 This Quarterly Report on Form 10-Q includes forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995.
-This Act provides a "safe harbor" for forward-looking statements to encourage companies to provide prospective information about themselves as long as they identify these statements as forward-looking and provide meaningful cautionary statements identifying important factors that could cause actual results to differ from the projected results.
-All statements other than statements of historical fact made in this Quarterly Report on Form 10-Q are forward-looking.
+This Act provides a "safe harbor" for forward-looking statements to encourage companies to provide prospective information about themselves as long as they identify these statements as forwardlooking and provide meaningful cautionary statements identifying important factors that could cause actual results to differ from the projected results.
+All statements other than statements of historical fact made in this Quarterly Report on Form 10-O are forward-looking.
 In particular, statements herein regarding industry prospects or trends; expected revenues; expected level of expense; future results of operations, restructuring implications; breakeven point, or financial position; changes in gross margin; economic conditions and capital spending outlook; market acceptance of our newly introduced or upgraded products; development, introduction and shipment of new products; and any other guidance on future periods are forward-looking statements.
 Forward-looking statements reflect management's current expectations and are inherently uncertain.
-Although Data I/O believes that the expectations reflected in these forward-looking statements are reasonable, we cannot guarantee future results, levels of activity, performance, achievements, or other future events.
+Although Data I/O believes that the expectations reflected in these forwardlooking statements are reasonable, we cannot guarantee future results, levels of activity, performance, achievements, or other future events.
 Moreover, neither Data I/O nor anyone else assumes responsibility for the accuracy and completeness of these forward-looking statements.
 Data I/O is under no duty to update any of these forward-looking statements after the date of this report.
 The reader should not place undue reliance on these forward-looking statements.
-The discussions above and in the section in Item 1A., Risk Factors in the Quarterly report on Form 10-Q and in Item 1A., Risk Factors "Cautionary Factors That May Affect Future Results" in the Company's Annual report on Form 10-K for the year ended December 31, 2010 describe some, but not all, of the factors that could cause these differences.
+The discussions above and in the section in Item 1A., Risk Factors "Cautionary Factors That May Affect Future Results" in the Company's Annual report on Form 10-K for the year ended December 31, 2010 describe some, but not all, of the factors that could cause these differences.